verrazzano/docs/content/en/docs/uninstall/backup/restore.md

    - Cluster-scoped resources
    - Namespace resources

+   **NOTE:** The `backupFilename` is retrieved from the Rancher backup created previously.

-3. Wait for all the Rancher pods to be in the `RUNNING` state.
+2. Wait for all the Rancher pods to be in the `RUNNING` state.

    ```shell